 The next generation of attacks leveraging AI, social engineering, and novel vectors.

-- Deepfake Social Engineering: When the CEO’s Voice Is Fake — AI-generated audio and video that bypass human trust to authorize wire transfers
+- Deepfake CEO Fraud: The Voice on the Call Isn’t Your Boss — AI-generated audio and video that bypass human trust to authorize wire transfers

-- Prompt Injection: Attacking AI-Powered Applications — Manipulating LLM-based systems to exfiltrate data and execute unintended actions
+- Prompt Injection: Making AI Do Things It Shouldn’t — Manipulating LLM-based systems to exfiltrate data and execute unintended actions

 New posts publish daily from April 8 through May 7, 2026.
 Subscribe to the newsletter or check back each day for the next attack breakdown.